JackMcKew/pandas_alive/README.md

 ## Requirements

+If you get an error such as `TypeError: 'MovieWriterRegistry' object is not an iterator`, this signals there isn't a writer library installed on your machine.

 This package utilises the [matplotlib.animation function](https://matplotlib.org/3.2.1/api/animation_api.html), thus requiring a writer library.

 Ensure to have one of the supported tooling software installed prior to use!